 For departure dates contact us on 01273 823 700

 As the pioneers of responsible tourism, we've screened this (and every) holiday so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetNorthern Vancouver island has a rich history in aboriginal culture as well as homesteaders. but today it remains relatively unpopulated except for tourists.
 We aim to leave places better than we find them.
 We further this in our commitment to sustainability in our tours by strictly adhering to LEAVE NO TRACE camping policies.
 We pack in and pack out all of any garbage, carefully separating compostable material from other garbage.
 Guests are encouraged to limit their own impact in packing for the tours, including taking precautions like using biodegradable soap and covering up with clothing instead of using sunscreen in these water-focused activities.
 Garbage found on shore (ie plastics that end up in the ocean) is always removed.

-Kayaking is a minimal-impact activity, and we are certified carbon-neutral in our operations through our carbon-offsetting program to address the use of van transport, and propane for cooking (most meals are cooked with a dutch oven).
+Kayaking is a minimal-impact activity.
 Since the main other attractions of the tour are hiking and tidepooling, this tour is almost entirely human-powered.
 This not only gives a more intimate experience with the land, but it doesn't harm the sea creatures we treasure.